faya-sensei/java-design/README.md

 ## Behavioral Patterns

-These patterns focus on communication and interaction between objects and aim to solve the distribution of responsibilities and the encapsulation of algorithms between objects.
+Behavioral design patterns focus on communication and interaction between objects and aim to solve the distribution of responsibilities and the encapsulation of algorithms between objects.

 ### 1. Chain of Responsibility Pattern